girlsclub/SpaceGirlsNYC/Possible Space Apps projects/Make a galaxy in Unity/README.md

 # SpaceGirlsNYC - Make a Galaxy in Unity
-Use Unity particle effects or create one in VR with Tilt Brush
+Use Unity particle effects or create a galaxy in VR with Tilt Brush

 ==============